 Currently, only people who are in prison, on parole or on probation may ask a court to review the validity of their conviction.
-People with old convictions-who long ago completed their sentence and have become productive members of society have not way to raise a claim of innocence or otherwise challenge the legal validity of the convictions.
+People with old convictions-who long ago completed their sentence and have become productive members of society-have not way to raise a claim of innocence or otherwise challenge the legal validity of the convictions.
 California is one of the very few states that lacks a vehicle for post-custodial review.
 In fact, forty-four other states and the federal government all provide individuals with a way of challenging unjust convictions after criminal custody has ended.
 This deficiency in current law has a particularly devastating impact on California's immigrant communities.
 While the criminal penalty for a conviction is obvious and immediate, the immigration penalty can remain "invisible" until an encounter with the immigration system raises the issue.
 Since 1987, California law has required defense counsel to inform noncitizen defendants about the immigration consequences of convictions.
 But, despite this requirement, some defense attorneys still fail to do so.
 Immigrants may only find out that their conviction makes them deplorable when, years later, Immigration and Customs Enforcement initiates removal proceedings.
 By then, however, it is too late.
-Without any vehicle to challenge their convictions in state court, immigrants are routinely deported on the basis of conviction that never should have existed in the first place.
+Without any vehicle to AB 813 (Gonzalez) Page 7 of 7 challenge their convictions in state court, immigrants are routinely deported on the basis of conviction that never should have existed in the first place.
+5. Opposition The Alameda County District Attorney opposes this bill stating:

-5. Opposition

-The Alameda County District Attorney opposes this bill stating:

 I oppose this bill for many reasons.
 The first is that existing law already creates a mechanism for a person to seek relief if they did not know their immigration consequences of a conviction.
 Second, this bill requires all motions shall be entitled to a hearing which removes the discretion from the court to have a hearing because there is not requirement of showing or new evidence.
 Also this new hearing also doesn't require the defendant to be present for the hearing so who is going to testify that he or she didn't understand their immigration consequences.
+6. Related Legislation AB 267 (Jones-Sawyer) would require the court, prior to the acceptance of a guilty plea to a felony offense, to inform the defendant of the various consequences that may result from conviction of a felony.
+AB 267 passed this Committee on June 16.
+AB 1343 (Thurmond) would require defense counsel to provide accurate and affirmative advice to a defendant regarding the potential immigration consequences of a proposed disposition and attempt to defend against those consequences.
+AB 1343 will be heard in this Committee today.
+AB 1352 (Eggman) would require the court to allow a defendant to withdraw his or her plea in a deferred entry of judgment case in order to avoid specified adverse consequences, including deportation.
+AB 1352 (Eggman) is set to be heard in this committee on July 14th.